History of Medicine

 Dr. Brock received his medical degree and completed his surgical residency at The Johns Hopkins University School of Medicine, Johns Hopkins Hospital.

-Dr. Karyn L. Butler is a trauma surgeon and director of Surgical Critical Care at Hartford Hospital in Hartford, Connecticut.
-She conducts research at the Cardiovascular Research Center on myocardial ischemia/reperfusion injury (the loss or reduction in blood flow to part of the muscular tissue of the heart and resulting injury).
+Dr. Karyn L. Butler is a trauma surgeon, director of Surgical Critical Care at Hartford Hospital in Hartford, Connecticut, and assistant professor of surgery at the University of Connecticut School of Medicine.
+She formerly served as associate professor of surgery at the University of Cincinnati Medical Center where she conducted research at the Cardiovascular Research Center on myocardial ischemia/reperfusion injury (the loss or reduction in blood flow to part of the muscular tissue of the heart and resulting injury).
 Dr. Butler has served on the publications committee of the Society of University Surgeons and as a member of the Executive Committee of the Society of Black Academic Surgeons.

 Dr. Butler received her medical degree from Morehouse School of Medicine and completed her surgical training at Howard University College of Medicine.
 She held fellowships at Bayley-Seton Hospital, Staten Island, NY and UMD-New Jersey Medical School, Newark, NJ, and was a N.I.H.
 Trauma Research Fellow at the University of Colorado Health Sciences Center, Denver.

-Dr. Benjamin S. Carson, Sr. is a pediatric neurosurgeon; professor of neurological surgery, oncology, plastic surgery and pediatrics; and director of pediatric neurosurgery at The Johns Hopkins University Medical Institutions.
+Dr. Benjamin S. Carson, Sr. is a pediatric neurosurgeon and formerly professor of neurological surgery, oncology, plastic surgery and pediatrics, and director of pediatric neurosurgery at The Johns Hopkins University Medical Institutions, Baltimore, Maryland.

 Dr. Carson pioneered the first intrauterine surgical procedure to relive pressure on the brain of a hydrocephalic fetal twin in 1986.
 He performed the first successful separation of conjoined twins joined at the head in 1987, and was a member of the surgical team that operated on two 29 year old Iranian conjoined twins in 2003.